-Detoxing the body on a regular and periodic basis using a sensible, multi-pronged approach will help keep your body healthy.
+Detoxing the body the healthy way as part of your self-care routine will support your natural detoxification systems.
 If the thought of cleansing your body of toxins brings to mind words like purges, the master cleanse, or juice fasts, breathe easy.
-This article summarizes practical and long-lasting types of exercises, supplements, and foods to cleanse the body in the short-and-long term.

 Experts have strong opinions about detoxing the body.
 There are varying opinions about when, where, and how to detox, or if you need to worry about it at all.

 Some experts insist that natural body detoxification channels do their job quite well with no intentional help.

 Others insist that the best body detox consists of herbs, supplements, fasting, juices, and/or cleansing foods for a specified period of time.

 Your body could easily detox naturally without purposeful assistance if you lived in a world with clean food, air and water, but in light of the toxic soup in which we live, supporting your body's natural detox system makes sense, especially if you feel unwell.

 If your energy fluctuates or if you feel sluggish, have headaches or trouble losing weight, you body may be getting overwhelmed with toxins.
 These include heavy metals, xenoestrogens, pesticides, herbicides, and/or mycotoxins, toxic chemical products produced by certain fungi that colonize on crops, and chemicals in household products and personal products.